Intro to meditation: Class 5 notes

 In meditation, equanimity refers to non-interference with sensory experience.
 Whatever arises in any of your senses, let it be.
 Accept it.
 Don't chase after or cultivate the good feelings, and don't avoid the bad ones.
 For example, in a highly developed state, this may look like pain still feeling painful but no longer causing you much suffering.
 While you're unlikely to chance into sustained states of high equanimity at this point, you may find moments of it here or there.

 The above applies to all five senses—and to a sixth.
 Following the Buddhist tradition, we'll consider your perception of your thoughts ("mental formations") to be a sixth sense.
 Rather than thinking too hard about whether you think this is correct, I encourage you to try adopting this as a stance whenever it serves you.
 One way to cultivate this stance is to try to let thoughts pass by as if they were sounds—a realtime stream you can tune into.
-If that doesn't make sense to you right now, ignore it!
+If that doesn't make sense to you right now, that's ok.
 Just stick to the usual five senses and come back to the mind-sense another time.

 Note that the non-interference of equanimity refers to perception, not to action.
 If you're burning your hand touching a hot kettle, you still ought to move your hand.
 You can be extremely equanimous and still actively engaged with projects to improve the world.